 According to an article in The New York Times, biometric sensors could help warn truck drivers before they become too fatigued.
 Fatigued driving has caused a number of catastrophic or fatal truck accidents.
 However, new technologies are becoming available to alert drowsy truck drivers, sometimes, even before they become tired.
 Biometric sensors are getting lighter, cheaper and more accurate and new software systems can connect drivers and vehicle data.
 The feedback loops these systems create can make roads safer for everyone.

 How Tech Devices Can Help

-SmartCap, an Australian company, is making a number of industry safety products and is now focused on a new law that requires installation of electronic logging devices on most commercial trucks, which is meant to help ensure that drivers don’t drive more than what is legally allowed under the federal Hours of Service rules and that they take mandatory breaks.
+SmartCap, an Australian company, is making many industry safety products and is now focused on a new law that requires installation of electronic logging devices on most commercial trucks, which is meant to help ensure that drivers don’t drive more than what is legally allowed under the federal Hours of Service rules and that they take mandatory breaks.
 These laws exist to prevent fatigued truck driving, which most industry experts and safety advocates agree, is the most underreported problem in the trucking industry and causes about 70 percent of accidents involving large trucks or big rigs.

 Responsibility on Drivers and Companies

 While these tech devices are valuable aids when it comes to alerting drivers when they become drowsy or are about to become drowsy, it is still the truck driver’s responsibility to ensure that he or she stops and gets rest or does what it takes to get back to an alert or vigilant state.
 We know that tough deadlines and unrealistic schedules make it difficult for drivers to stop and get the rest they need, increasing the risk of a horrific truck accident.